varadero/http-fs/README.md

 - `--host` - Host or IP on which to listen.
 Defaults to `127.0.0.1`.
 - `--port` - Port on which to listen.
 Defaults to 80 if `--use-ssl` is not provided and 443 if `--use-ssl` is provided.
 - `--default-file-name` - The default file name to serve if the URL is a folder.
 Defaults to `index.html`.
 To switch off default file serving, set it to empty string inside quotes - `--default-file-name ""`
+- `--not-found-file` - The file which must be served in case the requested file cannot be found.
+Can contain environment variables.
-- `--use-ssl` - If provided, files will be served over HTTPS
+- `--use-ssl` - If provided, files will be served over HTTPS.
 - `--ssl-cert-file` - Points to a file containing the certificate.
 Defaults to `cert.pem`.
 Can contain environment variables.
 - `--ssl-key-file` - Points to a file containing the certificate key.
 Defaults to `key.pem`.
 Can contain environment variables.
 - `--mime-map-file` - Points to a JSON file containing MIME map.
 Can contain only Windows-style (%NAME%) environment variables.